Help ADD-VISORY to Oakland Tech

 Mr. Rey’s 5th period Cal Studies Class

-Maggie Hong needs your help with “Josue Diaz Jr. : Help ADD-VISORY to Oakland Tech”.
-Join Maggie and 100 supporters today.
+Freshmen of Oakland Tech needs your help with “Josue Diaz Jr. : Help ADD-VISORY to Oakland Tech”.
+Join Freshmen and 126 supporters today.